srirajan/onmetal-docker/README.md

 [11/13/14 14:38:08][INFO]:Sleeping 10 seconds...
 ```

  * This covers our initial exploration of Docker, CoreOS and Fleet.
-There is more these tools can do to help with tighter integration but overall this combination is a good way to managed docker containers and run serious workloads on it.
+There is more these tools can do to help with tighter integration but overall this combination is a good way to manage docker containers and run serious workloads on it.

 Docker Resource handling